 While the planter box is drying add brown paint to your stem and let that dry.
-Once everything is dry we can connect, we’ll be using the hammer and drill.
+Once everything is dry we can connect using a hammer and drill.

 Time to Create

-This is where you can add your own creativity.
-I wanted mine to be pretty simple leaving focus towards the plants.
+This last step allows you to get creative.
+I wanted my project to be pretty simple leaving focus towards the plants.

 Add washi tape and ribbon where desired then follow up with a little quick stenciling.

 Once the box is completed drill 4 drain holes in the bottom of the planter and line the inside with plastic before adding plants.

 It’s ready to hang and now you have something new and fresh for the front door, we’ll enjoy this for a couple months before it’s time to make something new for the next season.

 It’s your turn, get out those tools, and have some fun by making your own Welcome Pumpkin Planter.